Topics Map > Majors and Degrees

 Proposals to suspend admissions to or discontinue degree/major programs arise from a number of circumstances.
 The circumstances that most often occasion such a request are:

 - The degree/major is a low-award program that no longer serves needs of students, faculty, and the mission of the university.
-According to UW-Madison program review guidelines, degree/majors that award fewer than five (5) degrees in a five-year period are deemed “low award” and are to be reviewed and considered for discontinuation.
+According to UW-Madison program review requirements, degree/majors that award fewer than five (5) degrees in a five-year period are deemed “low award” and are to be reviewed and considered for discontinuation.

 - The degree/major is part of a restructuring plan that will result in a merger or re-organization of existing programs.
 Such proposals originate with faculty when they judge that program goals are more effectively achieved through renewal and restructuring that may require that one or more programs be formally discontinued.